cc-001/nyt-covid-19-plotter/README.md

 # nyt-covid-19-plotter
 Plots Covid-19 data from The New York Times with population data from Wikipedia.

+**License/Attribution**

+Completely free and clear with no citations or links necessary, have at it.

 **Install**

 This requires a fairly up to date python 3 install along with any required modules.
 All the required modules can be installed using pip (pip3).